John Craven OBE

 John enjoys an equally high profile in his role as presenter of the long-running Countryfile, BBC1's rural and environmental current affairs programme, which he joined in 1989.
 In July 2014, John celebrated his 25th anniversary of the show by becoming guest editor for a week, deciding on the programme's content and setting missions for his fellow presenters.
 He has distilled his knowledge, wisdom and love of the countryside into his book John Craven's Countryfile Handbook, published by BBC Books.
-John co-presents the seasonal Countryfile Diaries series for BBC1 and also took part in the first ever Countryfile Live event at Blenheim Palace in August 2016.
+John co-presents the seasonal Countryfile Diaries series for BBC1 Daytime and also takes part in the Countryfile Live events at Blenheim Palace in August.

 One of the BBC's longest standing presenters, John was a host on Saturday morning children's television for over 10 years.
 In late 2006 he took part in a massively popular Swap Shop reunion show for BBC2, teaming up with the original line up of Noel, Keith and Maggie.
 He also presented Country Cops for BBC2, and shared his genuine passion for antiques in Craven's Collectables for Anglia TV.

 John's other presenting roles have included BBC2's Castle in the Country, co-presented with Gloria Hunniford and Live from Chatsworth for BBC1.
 Both programmes were hugely successful in the ratings.
 At Christmas John has presented wildlife specials on BBC1's Animal Sanctuary.
-John has also appeared on Country Tracks and Rewind the 60s for BBC1 and has been a guest on shows such as The One Show, BBC Breakfast & The Alan Titchmarsh Show and more recently has hosted BBC1's Songs of Praise.
+John has also appeared on Country Tracks and Rewind the 60s for BBC1 and has been a guest on shows such as The One Show, BBC Breakfast and The Alan Titchmarsh Show.
+More recently John has hosted BBC1's Songs of Praise.

 John co-hosted Britain's Heritage Heroes, a 15-part series for BBC2, which put Britain's past very much in the present and explored how parts of the UK's heritage are at risk of disappearing forever.
 The series was based on seven main aspects of Britain's heritage that are under threat including landscape, wildlife/nature, architecture, crafts/artisans, food, travel and monuments — and celebrated the individuals who work tirelessly to save it.

-John is also the host of Beat The Brain, a quiz series for BBC2 in which a team of four contestants have to navigate a selection of tricky puzzles, fiendish logic problems and prickly posers in an effort to win a cash prize.
+John is also the host of Beat The Brain, a quiz series for BBC2 in which a team of four contestants must navigate a selection of tricky puzzles, fiendish logic problems and prickly posers in an effort to win a cash prize.

 Born in Leeds, John started his journalistic career on local newspapers and joined the BBC as a news writer in Newcastle upon Tyne, later moving to Bristol as a reporter with regional television.
 In 1971 he made his debut as a network television presenter on the current affairs programme Search.